AdobeDocs/campaign-standard.en/help/administration/using/aep-data-model-overview.md

 >[!IMPORTANT]
 >
->Adobe Experience Platform features are currently in beta, and subject to frequent updates and modifications without notice.
+>This capability is currently in beta, and subject to frequent updates and modifications without notice.
+Data mapping is based on Adobe Experience Platform and requires a specific configuration.
+Please reach out to Adobe Customer Care if you plan to implement this capability.

 Experience Data Model (XDM) is a standard set of data schemas into which data might be ingested for use with Adobe Experience Platform solutions and products.